BraviNoname/Bravi/Bravifanfic/th13/README.md

 Stage 2 :

-The protagonists woke up on a route near the Home that Never Was, they met Nonamé who tried to challenge them, to see if they're ready to face Noname's darkness.
-She told them he has a real life, and something bad happened, which caused darkness and dark desire spirits to appear.
+The protagonists woke up on a route near the Home that Never Was, they met a naturally older Nonamé who tried to challenge them, to see if they're ready to face Noname's darkness.
+She told them that this heartless might be back, after something bad happened to Noname, which caused darkness and dark desire spirits to appear.
 She told Youmu her swords could be of good use, as well as Reimu's amulets.
-Once defeated she led them towards the Contorted City
+Once defeated she led them towards the Contorted City.

 Stage 3 :